Chip butty

 A chip butty is a sandwich filled with chips.
-It originated in fish and chip shops in Britain in the 19th century, though the exact origin is disputed.
-The chip butty is associated with British working-class culture.
+It originated in fish and chip shops in Britain in the 19th century.

 Sandwich

 The chip butty is a sandwich filled with chips, often served with malt vinegar, curry sauce, gravy or ketchup.
 The British food writer Tim Hayward recommended using "undistinguished" soft white bread, as "this is not the place for artisanal sourdough".
 In The Guardian, Tony Naylor recommended using buttered soft white bread and lightly fried chips seasoned with salt and vinegar, and serving the sandwich with a cup of tea.
 Naylor wrote that the chip butty was a comforting meal and a means to "transport ourselves to a happier, more innocent place".
-In 2022, a statistician from Nottingham Trent University carried out a 2,000-person study and concluded that the ideal chip butty contained 12 chips.
+In 2022, a 2,000-person study carried out at Nottingham Trent University found that the ideal chip butty contained 12 chips.

 The Michelin-starred chef Paul Ainsworth created a version with sourdough, triple-cooked chips, mayonnaise and parmesan.
 In 2020, the fast food franchise Burger King began selling chip butties in New Zealand.
 In 2024, The Guardian reported that the chip butty had become popular in Australian cafes during the cost-of-living crisis.

 Origins

-The chip butty originated in working-class communities in Britain the 19th century, though its exact origins are unknown.
+The chip butty originated in working-class communities in Britain during the 19th century, though its exact origins are unknown.
 According to the National Federation of Fish Fryers, it was created in 1863 in Oldham, Lancashire, at Mr Lees, the second-ever fish and chip shop in Britain.
 The term "chip barm" began appearing in print in the 20th century, likely the result of the surge in popularity of fish and chips in the 1900s.
 Yorkshire and Liverpool have also been suggested as potential origins; the word "butty" is said to have originated in Yorkshire as slang for butter, or in Liverpool as a dialect elision of "buttery".
 In the north of England, the easier access to fuel and the closer proximity to the potato supply of Ireland meant chips could be produced cheaply in large quantities.